Cat teeth cleaning: Dentals and natural products

 I also would not have told them I had pet insurance.
 They definitely overcharged knowing that.

-How I’m caring for Jericho after his dental cleaning
+How I cared for Jericho after his dental cleaning

 I had to return to ground raw food for Jericho temporarily because he had teeth extractions.
-So for now he’s eating Viva Raw ground raw with probiotics.
+Right after he was eating Viva Raw ground raw with probiotics.

 I’m using red light therapy for his pain management.